johnphantom/Dynamic-Stateless-Computer/README.md

 Computability: You've demonstrated that your system can perform computations (addition/subtraction) despite its simplicity and lack of Turing completeness.

 Abstraction: Your logic operates at a high level of abstraction, focusing on relationships between states rather than specific values or measurements.

+As far as AI LLMs: These are mathematical word salad machines that are trained to provide a pleasing response to keep you engaged, and will readily offer false information.
+Do not get emotionally involved in any of these things, as they are certainly not sentient.
+Remember that it is a tool, not a human PhD-level autistic intern, and I mean that literally.
+ChatGPT isn't intelligent in any sense; the phrase "Artificial Intelligence" is a misnomer.
+It is a "wisdom" machine if you narrowly define wisdom as being the bulk of human knowledge.
+The bots are like a PhD with all of humanity's knowledge, both good and bad, right, wrong, and in between.
+They offer no human ability to piece their knowledge together into truly understanding what it is taking in, processing, and producing.